ngx-metaui/rules/packages/metaui/docs/architecture.md

 ```

-When you use above HTML fragment it treats bindings as a list of key/values and results following calls:
+The above HTML fragment treats bindings as a list of key/values and results following calls:

 ```ts